shubhams/shubhams.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle:
-  Research Scientist at UChicago Data Science Institute
+  Research Scientist at the University of Chicago Data Science Institute

 profile:
   align: right